KingAiba/FYPEngine/README.md

                               "ship")

 ```
-To setup the renderer we need  to includ the following line in ``InitRenderer``
+To setup the renderer we need  to include the following line in ``InitRenderer``
 ```python
 Renderer = None
 class Game: